 NGE believes the first phase drill results at Fletcher Junction justify a much larger, Phase II drill program specifically designed to test the vertical fault zones believed to contain ore-grade gold mineralization that source the anomalous gold in groundwater, alluvium, quartz-boulders and bedrock at Fletcher Junction.
-In preparation for Phase II drilling, NGE is working with the US Forest Service on a new Plan of Operations.
-During 2009 and early 2010, NGE's biological and archaeological consultants completed the required surveys and have submitted their reports to the US Forest Service.
-NGE is now awaiting the US Forest Service's comments on the Plan of Operations.
+In preparation for Phase II drilling, NGE has submitted and received approval from the US Forest Service for a new the Plan of Operations.